neo-project/docs/docs/en-us/reference/governance_api.md

 #### Candidate Voting

 Every address has the right to vote to only one address (whether or not it's a candidate).
 Candidate's received votes are defined as the sum of NEO held by its voter.
-Please note that voting towards non-candidate is recorded but not taken into account in committee & validator election.
-However, such votes will be effective as soon as the voted address becomes a candidate.
 Every standby committee member will vote to itself in genesis block.

 Voting contract method is as follows.
 Please not that voter's signature will be checked.